 - on successful completion of the programme, you will be eligible to prescribe independently from the British National Formulary in line with current legislation

 - the joint qualification of Supplementary Prescribing offers the additional option of prescribing within the remit of a defined Clinical Management Plan

 How to apply

-Both Nurses and Podiatrists need to have been registered with the Nursing and Midwifery Council (NMC) as a first level nurse* or Health and Care Professions Council respectively, for at least three years and have considerable experience working in the area of practice that they want to independently prescribe.
-Students also need to demonstrate that they can study at the appropriate academic level and, as such, must provide evidence of recent academic study on application to the course.
-The support of an identified named medical practitioner and the student’s manager/prescribing lead will be sought before a place on the course can be confirmed.
-It is also a requirement that a recent (within the last 3 months) Disclosure and Barring Service (DBS) check must have been undertaken before prospective students can be accepted onto the course.
+Both Nurses and Podiatrists need to have been registered with the Nursing and Midwifery Council (NMC) or Health and Care Professions Council (HCPC) as a first level nurse*, for at least three years and have considerable experience working in the area of practice that they want to independently prescribe.
+You will also need to demonstrate that you can study at the appropriate academic level and must provide evidence of recent academic study when you apply for this course.
+The support of an identified named medical practitioner and your manager/prescribing lead will be sought before a place on the course can be confirmed.
+It is also a requirement that a recent Disclosure and Barring Service (DBS) check must have been taken within the last three months before you can be accepted onto the course.

-Where the applicant has not undertaken a programme of study to prepare them in diagnosis and physical assessment, the employer is responsible for confirming that the applicant is competent in taking clinical assessment, history and diagnosis and that the applicant is able to demonstrate appropriate numeracy skills equivalent to a pass at GCSE.
+If you have not taken a programme of study to prepare you in diagnosis and physical assessment, your employer is responsible for confirming that you are competent in taking clinical assessment, history and diagnosis and that you are able to demonstrate appropriate numeracy skills equivalent to a pass at GCSE.

 * Where the term ‘Nurse’ is used, the term also applies to registrants who appear on Parts 1 (Nurses), Part 2 (Midwives) and Part 3 (Specialist Community Public Health Nurses).